jae0/bio.snowcrab/inst/markdown/04_ecosystem_summary.md

 ##  Competitors

 Some potential competition from other detritivorous species such as shrimp are possible.
 However, they tend to have slightly colder-water preferences, with the exception of *Pandalus borealis* (Northern Shrimp).
-Other large crab are potential competitors: Jonah Crab, Atlantic Rock Crab, Toad Crab, Hyas Coarctatus, Northern Stone Crab, however, they alos have slightly different depth and temperature preferences.
+Other large crab are potential competitors: Jonah Crab, Atlantic Rock Crab, Toad Crab, Hyas Coarctatus, Northern Stone Crab, however, they also have slightly different depth and temperature preferences.

 ```{r}